-It is also not negligent for a baby to suffer a shoulder dystocia, which is where the baby’s head is delivered but their shoulders get stuck above the pelvis.
-This situation is almost entirely unpredictable and unavoidable as well as being quite unusual.
-This is a very dangerous situation for both mother and baby and in such a situation, delivering a live baby is the highest priority and it is very unlikely that you could bring a successful claim for suffering a tear in such circumstances.
+It is very rarely possible to make a claim for a situation where the baby has suffered a shoulder dystocia, which is where the baby’s head is delivered but their shoulders get stuck above the pelvis.
+This situation is almost entirely unpredictable and unavoidable, as well as being quite unusual.
+This is a very dangerous situation for both mother and baby, where delivering a live baby is the highest priority and it is very unlikely that you could bring a successful claim for suffering a tear in such circumstances.

-However, if there is a risk that a woman has sustained a third or fourth degree tear, then the repair should be carried out in a theatre, in sterile surroundings and by an appropriately trained obstetrician.
-The tear should be carefully assessed and that assessment should be documented.
-The repair should be done in accordance with the guidance in relation to the type of suture and appropriate materials and again this should be fully documented.
-The woman should then be given antibiotics and laxatives and she should have her six-week post-natal check with an obstetrician.
+However, if there is a risk that a woman has sustained a third or fourth-degree tear, then the repair should be carried out in theatre, in sterile surroundings and by an appropriately trained obstetrician.
+In these circumstances, the tear should be carefully assessed and that assessment should be documented.
+The repair procedure should be done in accordance with the guidance in relation to the type of suture and appropriate materials and, again, this should be fully documented.
+The mother should then be given antibiotics and laxatives and should have her six-week post-natal check with an obstetrician.

 If you have been diagnosed with a third or fourth-degree tear and you did not receive this level of treatment - and you are still suffering from problems - then you may have a claim for medical negligence during childbirth.